 Autumn just wouldn’t be Autumn without two coats on my nails.
 I’m talking polish here of course.
-I love to see the transitioning trend in A/W nail colour, and have amounted quite a collection.
-Today I’m sharing five of my year-on-year favourites.
+I love to see the transitioning trend in A/W nail colour.

 I’ve long been an Essie devotee but easily swayed.
 There are so many gorgeous colours to choose from, sticking to one brand isn’t possible.
 With new collections launched each Autumn, some I like, some I don’t care for, I’m not quite ready to give up on iconic Essie shades such as Merino Cool and Angora Cardi.

 I’ve put together my most reached for autumnal polishes, leaving reds behind until Christmas comes around and focussing on transitional colours but keeping it chic as always.
 Before you start, always remember your base coat.
 Dark colours will stain more readily than lighter summery polishes.

 Described as, cutting edge glamour.
 Relentless beauty.
 This sensuous autumn mulberry nail polish is the very essence of style and the epitome of chic.